Waheed-Labib/Scriptures_React_Project/README.md

 <ol>
 <li>The chapters and verses form the Quran.</li>
+<li>Search By Chapter Name, Chapter Number, Verse Key or Part of a Verse.</li>
 <li>Pagination for the verses.</li>
 <li>Translations for each verses.</li>
 <li>User can choose which translation(s) to show</li>